Immunological & Biomedical Successes of Treating/Curing Refractory/Untreatable Diseases (NC) (NPF)*

 PURPOSE:

-Year 4 medical students with career interests will be attracted to this course “Immunological & Biomedical Successes of Treating/Curing Refractory/Untreatable Diseases” for in-depth learning, critical thinking, skill-gaining and potential involving in game-changing therapeutics or research.
+Year 4 medical students with career interests will be attracted to this course “Immunological & Biomedical Successes of Treating/Curing Refractory/Untreatable Diseases” for in-depth learning, critical thinking, skill-gaining and potential involving of those game-changing therapeutics or research.
 These aspects are important additions to the overall curriculum, providing comprehensive educational processes for clinical practice and career development.

 Participating Faculty: